wipfli/maplibre-gl-devanagari-text/README.md

 - Only works with the fonts provided in the `font` folder.
 They are copied from https://github.com/wipfli/positioned-glyph-font.
 - You cannot use the normal RTL plugin for Arabic and Hebrew when using the Devanagari plugin.
 - `text-field`s that use a `format` expression are not yet supported.
+- Only works with MapLibre GL JS <= v3.6.1 (smaller than or equal 3.6.1).

 ## License